csebuetnlp/xl-sum/README.md

   We are releasing two versions of the dataset: an older version that has been reported in the paper; and a newer version with **another added language (Traditional Chinese)**, more data, better formatting, better extraction, larger evaluation splits, and deduplication.
 We recommend using the latter and thus have organized the repository with data counts and benchmarks of the newer version.
 The new version contains a total of **1.35 million** article-summary pairs, making XL-Sum the **largest** text summarization dataset publicly available.

   All dataset files are in `.jsonl` format i.e. one JSON per line.
-One example from the english dataset is given below in JSON format.
+One example from the `English` dataset is given below in JSON format.
 The fields are self-explanatory.
   ```
   {
     "id": "technology-17657859",